 CERCLA natural resource trustees in the Coeur d'Alene Basin are the United States, represented by the U.S. Forest Service, U.S. Fish & Wildlife Service and U.S. Bureau of Land Management, the Coeur d'Alene Tribe, and the State of Idaho.
-In 2007, the federal and tribal trustees, who comprise the Coeur d'Alene Basin Natural Resource Trustees (Trustees), selected the preferred alternative for the final interim restoration plan and environmental assessment.
-The State of Idaho adopted the Trustee's preferred alternative.
-The projects under the selected alternative of the Trustees' interim restoration plan will be implemented using funds that the Trustees have recovered through CERCLA natural resource damage settlements with potentially responsible parties, or other funding as available for the purpose of natural resource restoration.
-The Trustees continue to coordinate with the BEIPC, particularly through Project Focus Teams and the Trustees will provide updates to the BEIPC on basin restoration projects.
+In 2007, the federal and tribal trustees selected the preferred alternative for the final interim restoration plan and environmental assessment.
+The

+State of Idaho adopted the Trustee's preferred alternative.
+The projects under the selected alternative of the Trustees' interim restoration plan will continue to be implemented during the 2012-2016 planning period using funds that the Trustees recovered through CERCLA natural resource damage settlements with potentially responsible parties, or other funding as available for the purpose of natural resource restoration.